Zipliks/barotrauma-mods/brewmaster/readme.md

+Adds "Luckysine".<br/>
-Adds "Luckysine".
-Upon gulp, causes random events.
+Upon gulp, causes random events.<br/>
-Don't try it in a sub.
+Don't try it on a sub.